crouchcd/cidc-documentation/assays/cli-instructions.md

 ```bash
 cidc login [token]
 ```
-**Note: if you are logged in, the above line contains your valid identity token.
+**Note: the above line contains your valid identity token.
 Copy-and-paste it to log in.**